 A forensic interview is a means of gathering information from a child victim or witness for use in a legal setting.
-It is a key component of many child protective services investigations.
+Interviews are child-sensitive, unbiased, developmentally appropriate, and fact-finding in nature.
+A forensic interview is a well-coordinated event that occurs at the Warren Washington C.A.R.E.
+Center to avoid duplicative interviewing during the investigation.

-If the child you’re caring for has to be forensically interviewed, you can expect the following:
+If the child you are caring for has to be forensically interviewed, here is what you can expect:

-- We will introduce you to an advocate who will be there to provide support and accurate information to your family throughout the entire investigation process.
-This service is of no cost to you.
+- You will be introduced to an advocate who will be there to provide support and accurate information to your family throughout the entire investigation process.

-- We will build a relationship with you and your child to ensure that they feel safe and reassured.
+- We will build a relationship with you and your child to ensure that they feel safe and reassured about our process.

-- Our interviewer will then ask your child to step into our interview room and begin the interview.
-Caregivers are not allowed with the child during the interview to ensure that the child feels comfortable to speak freely.
-Typically, you can expect to be at the CARE Center for 2 hours, however this estimation may run shorter or longer depending on the circumstances.
+- Typically, you can expect to be at the C.A.R.E Center for 2 hours, however, this estimation may run shorter or longer depending on the circumstances.

-- Following the completion of our interview, if applicable, we will summarize and provide you with whatever insights we can with the understanding that it is an open investigation.
+- Following the completion of our interview, if applicable, we will summarize and provide you with whatever insights we can with the understanding that it is an active investigation.